rkuenzi-epfl/Wnder/summaries/sprint5.md

 This week I implemented a way to store and retreive reported pictures to the database.

-Howerver I should also have implemented a function to display the picture that was chosen for the user to guess but I could not get it to work properly even with some help from the team.
+However I should also have implemented a function to display the picture that was chosen for the user to guess but I could not get it to work properly even with some help from the team.

 ## Overall team